Garcelle Beauvais: Career

-Modeling
+Modelling

-Beauvais moved to Miami at 16 in an attempt to pursue a career in modeling.
-After driving down from Massachusetts, Beauvais hoped to interview for a modeling agency without an appointment.
+Beauvais moved to Miami at 16 to pursue a career in modeling.
+After driving down from Massachusetts, Beauvais hoped to interview for a modelling agency without an appointment.
 She was approached at a red light while putting on lipstick by the very owner of the agency she sought to see.
 After modeling with this agency for about a year, Beauvais, at 17, went to New York City to pursue a career as a fashion model, after signing with the Ford agency living with Eileen Ford and later modeled with Irene Marie Models.
 She modeled print ads for Avon, Mary Kay, and Clairol and in catalogs for Lerner New York Clothing Line, Neiman Marcus, and Nordstrom and walked the runway for Calvin Klein and Isaac Mizrahi and also shot TV commercials for Burdines.

+Magazine covers

 Beauvais has appeared on the covers of numerous luxury lifestyle and fashion magazines such as CVLUX, Harper's Bazaar, Sheen Magazine, People's Health issue, VIVmag, Essence, Ebony, Jet, Playboy, Vibe and Hype Hair.
 In 2017, she was featured on five different magazine covers.
 In June 2019, she appeared in an editorial for Vogue Italia.

 Film and television

-She first appeared in the television series Miami Vice in episode 18.

-Beauvais portrayed her first acting role in the romantic comedy film Coming to America at age 19.
-In 1994, she rose to prominence as an actress for her portrayal of Cynthia Nichols in the primetime Aaron Spelling soap opera Models Inc. From 1996 to 2001, she co-starred in The Jamie Foxx Show as hotel employee Francesca "Fancy" Monroe and the love interest of Jamie Foxx's character, Jamie King.
-From 2001 to 2004, she played Assistant District Attorney Valerie Heywood and the love interest of Detective Baldwin Jones, played by Henry Simmons on NYPD Blue.
+In 1984, she made her first television appearance in the crime drama series Miami Vice, in the episode "Give a Little, Take a Little".
+Beauvais portrayed a rose-bearer in the romantic comedy film Coming to America (1988) at age 19.
+In 1994, she rose to prominence as an actress for her portrayal of Cynthia Nichols in Aaron Spelling's prime time soap opera Models Inc. From 1996 to 2001, she co-starred in The Jamie Foxx Show as hotel employee Francesca "Fancy" Monroe and the love interest of Jamie Foxx's character, Jamie King.

+From 2001 to 2004, she played Assistant District Attorney Valerie Heywood and the love interest of Detective Baldwin Jones, played by Henry Simmons, on NYPD Blue.
 In 2011 and 2012, Beauvais played Hanna Linden on the TNT law drama Franklin & Bash.
 In 2013, Beauvais portrayed the First Lady opposite Foxx as the President in the action thriller film White House Down.
 In 2017, she played the role of Doris Toomes, wife of Michael Keaton's character, Adrian Toomes, in Spider-Man: Homecoming.

 She starred in R. Kelly's music video for "Down Low (Nobody Has to Know)", as the wife of Ronald Isley and the lover of R. Kelly, delivering the title line as inducement for an affair.
 In 2001, after the Jamie Foxx Show ended its run, Beauvais appeared in Luther Vandross' music video, "Take You Out," playing Vandross' girlfriend.
 She also appeared on some episodes of Grimm as Henrietta.
-In 2016, Beauvais was named as one of the co-hosts of the syndicated infotainment discussion series Hollywood Today Live after a month-long period of guest hosting the show.
+In 2016, Beauvais was named as one of the co-hosts of the syndicated infotainment discussion series Hollywood Today Live, after a month-long period of guest hosting the show.